What is it?

 What did we find out last year about how well the Pupil Premium had worked?

-Last year, we spent the Pupil Premium on small group intervention sessions in Phonics, Nurture Groups, bespoke academic groups in reading, writing and maths, uniforms, experience days and class trips, transition activities, musical instrument tuition, staff training, Learning Mentor and Teaching Assistants support.
+Last year, we spent the Pupil Premium on small group intervention sessions in phonics, nurture groups, bespoke academic groups in reading, writing and maths across school, uniforms, experience days and class trips, transition activities, musical instrument tuition, staff training, Learning Mentor and Teaching Assistants support.

 You can read more about how we utilise the Pupil Premium funding on our Statutory Information page here.